When is the Best Time to Visit Japan with Kids and What to Pack

 I would recommend avoiding Kyoto as much as possible because it really feels hotter than usual.
 (I think it’s because it’s surrounded by mountains?)

 The best places to visit in summer are Okinawa and Hokkaido.
-I’ve been to both during the summer twice (although I have yet to visit Hokkaido with my daughter) and found the weather to be very pleasant.
+I’ve been to both during the summer several times and found the weather to be pleasant.
 Okinawa is surrounded by the ocean and its breeze helps it feel less humid than the main island.
-Meanwhile, the temperature in Hokkaido reminds me of cool Canadian summers.
+Meanwhile, the temperature in Hokkaido reminds me of cool Canadian summers, although the last time I went to Hokkaido, it was warmer than I thought in August.

 Here are the average temperatures by month: